MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 | $1                   | $1                   | $1              |

 > [!TIP]
-> The Docs Authoring Extension for VS Code makes it easy to add basic Markdown tables!
+> The Learn Authoring Extension for VS Code makes it easy to add basic Markdown tables!
 >
 > You can also use an [online table generator](http://www.tablesgenerator.com/markdown_tables).